 Our Micro Distribution Centres (MDCs) have changed that.
 They help our company secure hard-to-reach markets while creating wealth and job growth in those communities.

 MDCs are Coca-Cola depots, typically located in areas where a lack of stable roads and infrastructure makes it difficult for delivery trucks to travel.
 The people who set up MDCs employ others in the area who then sell and distribute our drinks to retailers, often by bicycle or pushcart.

 Encouraging entrepreneurship in Africa

-The Micro Distribution Centres - also known as Manual Distribution Centres - are fully owned by local entrepreneurs in Africa.
-They are not run or managed by Coca‑Cola, but rather the MDCs own the franchise and work with our bottlers, distributing Coca‑Cola products in hard-to-reach areas.
+The Micro Distribution Centres are fully owned by local entrepreneurs in Africa.
+They’re not run or managed by Coca-Cola; the MDCs own their franchises and work with our bottlers.

 Meet two women running successful Coca-Cola depots in Tanzania